J. C. Tran

-J. C. Tran (born Justin Cuong Van Tran January 20, 1977 in Vietnam) is a Vietnamese-American professional poker player, based in Sacramento, California.
+J. C. Tran (born Justin Cuong Van Tran January 20, 1977) is a Vietnamese-American professional poker player, based in Sacramento, California.

 Tran is a two-time World Series of Poker bracelet winner, a World Championship of Online Poker (WCOOP) Main Event champion, has made eight World Poker Tour (WPT) final tables, winner of a WPT title, won at the World Poker Challenge and is the WPT Player of the Year of their fifth season.
 Tran was the chip leader coming into the final table of the 2013 WSOP Main Event November Nine.
 He ended up finishing in 5th place for $2,106,893 for the biggest cash of his career.

 Early life

 Tran was born in Vietnam, and is the youngest of eight children of Vietnamese parents.
 When he was two years old, his family moved to the United States, where he later received a degree in Business Management Information Systems from California State University at Sacramento.

 Tran built his bankroll playing the $9/$18 game at Capitol Casino in Sacramento, California.
 Tran has since noted that it had become too much of an action game to eke out a positive gain.